Cat righting reflex

 The cat righting reflex is a cat's innate ability to orient itself as it falls in order to land on its feet.
 The righting reflex begins to appear at 3–4 weeks of age, and is perfected at 6–9 weeks.
 Cats are able to do this because they have an unusually flexible backbone and no functional clavicle (collarbone).
 The tail seems to help but cats without a tail also have this ability, since a cat mostly turns by moving its legs and twisting its spine in a certain sequence.

+While cats provide the most famous example of this reflex, they are not the only animal known to have a mid-air righting capability.
+Similar phenomena have been observed in other small vertebrates such as rabbits, rats, lizards, and certain invertebrate tailed arthropods (e.g. stick insects).

 Technique

-After determining down from up visually or with their vestibular apparatus (in the inner ear), cats manage to twist themselves to face downward without changing their net angular momentum.
-They are able to accomplish this with these key steps:
+After determining down from up visually or with their vestibular apparatus (in the inner ear), cats twist themselves to face downward.
+They are able to accomplish this within the physical law of conservation of angular momentum with these key steps: